American Made Gift Ideas: Over $100

 Council Tool Wood-Craft Axe

-This is a superb bushcraft axe with top notch fit and finish that easily competes with the pricier Swedish axes like Gransfors Bruks.
+This is a superb bushcraft axe with top notch fit and finish that easily competes with the premium Swedish axes like Gransfors Bruk.
 It comes with a beautifully finished 2 lb 5160 steel head and a premium American Hickory handle.
-If you’re OCD and looking for a flawless American made axe then this is the one for you.
+If you’re OCD and looking for a flawless American made general purpose forest axe then this is the one for you.
 Council Tool’s Wood-Craft Axe earns our Editor’s Choice for its excellence.
-I personally prefer the longer 24″ handle for getting two hands on my axe.
+I prefer the 24″ handle version but some will prefer the shorter 19″ handle.

 Click for Current Pricing from Amazon.com